PAF Base Qadri: History

 It was originally built in 1949 as an emergency airstrip together by the Pakistan Air Force and the Balti locals in the area to establish a logistic supply line to Pakistani troops engaged with Indian military in post war skirmishes.
 It continued to function as PAF Skardu, a satellite of PAF Base Minhas.
 As time passed, the PAF felt the need for a base in Northern Pakistan as it could only employ F-16s from PAF Base Sargodha and PAF Base Minhas to carry out effective aerial operations over the northern parts of the country.

 In 2002, the base commander of Minhas airbase was killed after his Chengdu F-7P Skybolt crashed.
 PAF Skardu was renamed PAF Qadri in his honor in 2003.
 By this time, it was hosting Exercise Mountain Camp annually.

 Bird eye view of the runway used jointly by Qadri airbase and Skardu Airport.

 In the late 2010s, the camp received major infrastructure upgrades and its status was changed to an FOB+ with its role and task revised accordingly.
 TPS-77 and SPADA-2000 squadrons were also deployed there for air defense.

 During the 2025 India–Pakistan conflict, India launched air and missile strikes on various Pakistani airbases on 10 May 2025 in which it claimed to have damaged PAF Base Qadri.
-However, a local news report refuted the claims.
+However, local journalists from the area refuted the claims.